doubleangels/redact/README.md

 - **Complete Privacy Protection:**
   Remove hidden metadata that can reveal your location, device information, and personal details.

+- **Metadata Viewer:**
+  Easily view all hidden metadata in your files before deciding what to remove.

+- **Share Sheet Integration:**
+  Easily share files to Redact and get back clean files ready to share further.

 - **Intuitive Interface:**
   One-tap metadata removal makes protecting your privacy simple and quick.